adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 > *Why this is a valuable problem to solve?
 What background information is needed to show how this design addresses the problem?*

-The specific motivation for this RFC comes from supporting Keras models in Dask-ML's and Ray's hyperparameter optimization.
+The specific motivation for this RFC: we want to use Keras models in Dask-ML's and Ray's hyperparameter optimization.
 More generaly, support for serialization with the Pickle protocol will enable:

-* Using Keras with distributed systems and custom parallelization strategies/libraries (e.g, Python's `multiprocessing`, Dask, Ray or IPython parallel).
+* Using Keras with other parallelization libraries like Python's `multiprocessing`, Dask, Ray or IPython parallel.
-* Saving Keras models to disk with custom serialization libraries (Joblib, Dill, etc), which is most common when using a Keras model as part of a Scikit-Learn pipeline or with their hyperparameter searches.
+* Saving Keras models to disk with custom serialization libraries like Joblib or Dill.
+This is common when using a Keras model as part of a Scikit-Learn pipeline or with their hyperparameter searches.
 * Copying Keras models with Python's built-in `copy.deepcopy`.